uvaaland/cig_llnl_workshop/prepare_data.md

 * **Step 3:** Set the relevant simulation parameters in the `Par_file`.

   The `Par_file` is the file where most of the simulation parameters are set.
-  In this tutorial, we will only work with a subset of the parameters that is shown below.
+  In this tutorial, we will only work with the subset of parameters that is shown below.
 For a full description of all the parameters in the `Par_file`, please consult the [SPECFEM3D_GLOBE manual](http://specfem3d-globe.readthedocs.io/en/latest/).